-My aunt, uncle and cousins have lived in the Memphis area the past ten years.
-In an effort to support the fabulous Scary Mommy Travel Guide, our entire family gathered to list the top ten family-friendly activities in Memphis.
+In an effort to support the fabulous Scary Mommy Travel Guide, we’ve put together the top family-friendly activities and things to do in Memphis with kids.
 While Memphis is often associated with Elvis and Graceland, there are so many great venues in the city for the family.
-Of course, if you do have some adult down time, Beale Street is the place for jazz music and people watching.
-Here are our top spots for exploring Memphis with kids…
+Of course, if you do have some adult down time, Beale Street is the place for jazz music and people-watching.

-1. While The Peabody is our favorite place to stay — they have an awesome indoor pool and the hotel is stunning — it is a must visit even if you don’t have reservations.
-The Peabody is famous for their full-time residents: The ducks.
-In the 1920’s the owners of the Peabody thought it would be humorous to host a few ducks.
+While The Peabody is our favorite place to stay — they have an awesome indoor pool and the hotel is stunning — it is a must-visit even if you don’t have reservations.
+The Peabody is famous for their full-time residents: the ducks.
+In the 1920s, the owners of the Peabody thought it would be humorous to host a few ducks.
 The ducks were so popular they became permanent residents.
-Everyday the ducks march to the fountain in the lobby.
-They stroll down a red carpet at 11 a.m. and 5 p.m. daily, staying in the lobby fountain between those hours.
-Make sure you take the elevator to the rooftop to see the Royal Duck Palace.
+Every day the ducks take the elevator down from their penthouse suite and march to the fountain in the lobby.
+They stroll down a red carpet at 11 a.m. and 5 p.m. daily, staying in the lobby fountain between those hours before making their way back up in the elevator.
+Make sure you take the elevator to the rooftop to see the Royal Duck Palace yourself.

-3. Free Movie Summers: Throughout the entire summer the Orpheum Theater Memphis offers free movies.
+Free movie summers are perfect for a cheap night out full of fun for the whole family.
+Throughout the entire summer the Orpheum Theater Memphis offers free movies.
 The Orpheum is an architectural masterpiece and one of the few remaining “movie palaces,” so the experience seeing the theatre is worthwhile.
 The city of Bartlett, a suburb of Memphis, also offers free outdoor movies for the family in the summer and fall.

-6. It is the Big Back Yard that makes the Botanical Gardens such an incredible place for kids.
+It is the Big Back Yard that makes the Botanical Gardens such an incredible place for kids.
 Fun abounds with a real playhouse for kids to climb in.
 The butterfly garden gives you the opportunity to see and possibly touch a real butterfly.
 Kids can feed the fish at the Japanese Garden for a small fee.
-And dinosaur lovers (yes we have one) will get lost in the Prehistoric Plant Trail.
+And dinosaur lovers will get lost in the Prehistoric Plant Trail.
 Kids can dig for “relics” here and even play in the play area.

-We also love Huey’s!
-They were actually voted #1 Kid-Friendly Restaurant in Memphis.
+We also love Huey’s.
+They were actually voted the #1 Kid-Friendly Restaurant in Memphis.
 There are several Memphis locations.
 The Madison location, downtown, is the one we enjoyed.
 I love the lemon box pie.
-While waiting for your food, the family will stay entertained by blowing, rather pummeling, toothpicks into the ceiling by blowing them through a straw.
+While waiting for your food, the family will stay entertained by blowing (rather pummeling) toothpicks into the ceiling by blowing them through a straw.